serans/nixconf/man/markdown/LTIM-intro.md

 Each counter can have several configurations stored in the CTR, each having an associated **loadEvent**.
 When such event arrives on the GMT cable, the corresponding configuration is loaded on the counter.
 It is also possible to have just one configuration on a counter and ignore incoming events.
 In that case the counter is said to be **remote**.

-More details on the CTR are available on the section XXXXX
+More details on the CTR are available on section XXXXX

 ## LTIM